ViditAgarwal2005/EmotiSense/README.md

 ---

+## ⚙️ Notes

+- A time gap between training epochs is added to reduce CPU overheating due to hardware limitations on my system
+- No impact on model logic; helps prevent forced shutdown during long training

+---

 ## ⚙️ Usage

 - Train the model using the provided notebook
 - Run real-time emotion detection via webcam
 - Press **'q'** to exit detection window